jofner/Twitch-SDK/README.md

 > TwitchTV SDK for v3 API is under development

-There is [develop](https://github.com/jofner/Twitch-SDK/tree/develop) branch, which takes place in refactoring existing features.
+There is [master](https://github.com/jofner/Twitch-SDK/tree/master) branch, which contains 2.* version.
-Because I need to develop SDK and also have it functional, rewriting functions carried out in phases.
-If you have questions or suggestions regarding the development of the new version, you can use [Issues](https://github.com/jofner/Twitch-SDK/issues)

 ## WARNING FOR 2.* !!!